Edge (wrestler): World championship pursuits (2004–2005)

 On the November 29 episode of Raw, both Edge and Benoit competed in a number one contender's battle royal, but they eliminated each other simultaneously at the conclusion of the match, resulting in a draw.
 As a result, Triple H was forced to defend the title in a triple threat match.
 In the match, Benoit locked the Crippler Crossface on Edge, who shifted his weight putting Benoit's shoulders on the mat for a pin.
 This match also ended in a draw for Benoit and Edge, as Benoit made Edge submit at the same time the referee counted a pinfall for Edge.
 As a result, the World Heavyweight title was vacated the following week on Raw.
 On January 9, 2005, Edge competed in his first Elimination Chamber match at New Year's Revolution for the vacant World Heavyweight Championship.
 Special guest referee Shawn Michaels performed a superkick on Edge, in retaliation for an accidental spear by Edge, causing Edge to be the first eliminated.
 This led to a match at the Royal Rumble on January 30, in which Edge defeated Michaels.
-Edge also competed in the Royal Rumble match later that night, where he lasted until the final three but was eliminated by Batista and John Cena.
+Edge also competed in the Royal Rumble match later that night, where he lasted until the final three but was eliminated by eventual winner Batista and John Cena.

 WWE Champion (2005–2006)

 At WrestleMania 21 on April 3, Edge won the first ever Money in the Bank ladder match, gaining a contract that gave him a shot at the World Heavyweight Championship within one year.
 According to a podcast interview with Chris Jericho, Copeland said that he did not initially like the idea of the ladder match and even told WWE management not to include him on the WrestleMania 21 card altogether.
-However, he was talked into competing by the other participants like Jericho and Glenn Jacobs who said the match had the potential to be a big success.
+However, he was talked into competing by the other participants like Jericho and Kane who said the match had the potential to be a big success.
 At Backlash on May 1, Edge defeated Chris Benoit in a Last Man Standing match to end the feud.
 Several weeks after, Edge was then paired with Lita, his real-life girlfriend at the time, in an angle in which she betrayed her storyline husband Kane, by costing him the Gold Rush tournament finals match to determine the number-one contender for the World Heavyweight Championship on the May 16 episode of Raw.
 The next week, Edge received his World Heavyweight Championship match against Batista, which he lost.
 Edge started a feud with Kane leading to several matches between them including one at Vengeance on June 26, when Edge lost to Kane.
 After trading several victories on Raw, the feud ended in a stretcher match on the July 25 episode of Raw that Edge won, but shortly after, Kane performed a tombstone piledriver on Lita and later abducted her in an ambulance.